eweast/S4-Validation/README.md

 </div>
 ```

-Once the directive catches the validation event, the corrosponding `ng-model` is set to invalid via Angular's <a href="http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController#$setValidity">`$setValidity` method</a>.
+Once the directive catches the validation event, the corresponding `ng-model` is set to invalid via Angular's <a href="http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController#$setValidity">`$setValidity` method</a>.
 Angular will then add `ng-invalid` to the form element's class automatically.
 ```css
 input.ng-invalid,
 textarea.ng-invalid,